 That’s precisely why blogs are good for business!

-Do blogs help small businesses get new clients?
+Do blogs (really) help small businesses get new clients?

 Yes, blogs do help small businesses to get new clients.

 And yes, blogs increase business.